-The Risk Management and Health and Safety Committee monitors risk within the organisation by promoting that the management of risk is the concern of everyone, management of risk is part of normal day to day business, and the process for managing risk is logical and systematic and should be implemented on a routine basis and integrated with service delivery.
-The subcommittee ensures risk management is an integral and ongoing part of its management process, is as simple and straightforward as possible and that structures and responsibilities are clearly defined.
+The Risk Management Committee monitors risk within the organisation by promoting that the management of risk is the concern of everyone, management of risk is part of normal day to day business, and the process for managing risk is logical and systematic and should be implemented on a routine basis and integrated with service delivery.
+The Risk Management Committee ensures Risk Management is an integral and ongoing part of a management process, is as simple and straightforward as possible and that structures and responsibilities are clearly defined.
+As such a Health and Safety Committee comprised of staff and a committee member meet to consider Health and Safety issues.
+The Committee refers all pertinent issues into the Risk Management Committee for review and consideration in the context of Risk Management and Audit.